tilmanfries/tilmanfries.github.io/page/index.md

 layout: post
 title: page
 ---

-{% newthought 'In this first iteration'%} of the *Tufte-Jekyll* theme, a post and a page have exactly the same layout.
+In this first iteration of the *Tufte-Jekyll* theme, a post and a page have exactly the same layout.
 That means that all the typographic and structural details are identical between the two.

 ## Pages and Posts